gdmoney/knowledge/README.md

 *****

+### Overton Window
+The range of policies politically acceptable to the mainstream population at a given time.
+It says politicians can act only within the acceptable range.
+Political commentator Joshua Treviño has postulated that the six degrees of acceptance of public ideas are roughly: Unthinkable, Radical, Acceptable, Sensible, Popular, Policy.

 ### Present Bias
 Tendency to rather settle for a smaller present reward than to wait for a larger future reward, in a trade-off situation.
 It describes the trend of overvaluing immediate rewards, while putting less worth in long-term consequences.
 The present bias can be used as a measure for self-control, which is a trait related to the prediction of secure life outcomes.